FRRouting/frr/doc/user/vtysh.rst

 Writing the configuration can be triggered directly by invoking *vtysh -w*.
 This may be useful for scripting.
-Note this command should be run as either the superuser or the Frr user.
+Note this command should be run as either the superuser or the FRR user.

 We recommend you do not mix the use of the two types of files.
 Further, it is better not to use the integrated frr.conf file, as any syntax error in